15 Types of Safety Incidents in Amusement Parks

 Crowded queue lines can cause discomfort and even danger.
 Long waits, close proximity, and lack of environmental controls can lead to medical complaints, pushing and shoving, or tripping over physical barriers.

-Types of injuries:
+Types of Queue Area Injuries:

 Fainting due to heat or exhaustion